lk-geimfari/rkn-sosatb/README.md

 ```

 # LICENSE
 Do what the fuck you want.
+I mean do what the fuck you want with the project above, not in actual life, because some things in real life can be illegal.